Scrum (project management): Sprint

 A sprint (also known as a design sprint, iteration, or timebox) is a fixed period of time wherein team members work on a specific goal.
 Each sprint is normally between one week and one month, with two weeks being the most common.
-The outcome of the sprint is a functional deliverable, or a product which has received some development in increments.
-When a sprint is abnormally terminated, the next step is to conduct new sprint planning, where the reason for the termination is reviewed.
+The goal of the sprint should be to produce something that is tangible and "done", and the goal is treated as immutable to give the team certainty.
+If the goal needs to be changed due to a change in external priorities, the product owner or the team can terminate the sprint and start a new sprint with a new goal.